voyagermesh/voyager/docs/user-guide/ingress/README.md

 ingress.appscode.com/replicas              = indicates number of replicas of HAProxy is run.
 The default value is 1.

-ingress.appscode.com/daemon.nodeSelector   = only applicatble when lb.appscode.com/type is set to HostPort (previously called Daemon),
+ingress.appscode.com/nodeSelector          = This nodeSelector will indicate which host the HAProxy is going to run.
+This is
-                                      this nodeSelector will indicate which host the load balancer needs to run.
+                                            a required annotation for `HostPort` type ingress.
+The value of this annotation should be formatted as `foo=bar,foo2=bar2`.
+This used to be called `ingress.appscode.com/daemon.nodeSelector`.
-                                      The format of providing nodeSelector is - `foo=bar,foo2=bar2`
+                                            We recommend you use the new key going forward.
+Any existing ingress with previous annotation will continue to function as expected.

 ingress.appscode.com/ip                    = This only applies to "gce" and "gke" cloud providers.
 If set, it will be
                                       assigned loadbalancer used to expose HAProxy.
 Usually this is set to a static IP preserve DNS configuration.